nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 A DTC defines unique identifier mapped to diagnostic event(of DEM) and can be interrogated later by Tester(through DCM).
 - The first byte shall address the location of fault, basically the location of ECU in vehicle(e.g. Powertrain, Body,..) and whether this DTC is defined by ISO spec or manufacturer.
 - The second byte show the failed component/system.
-- The last byte show the failure category and subtype, detailed what kind of fault had occured.
+- The last byte show the failure category and subtype, detailed what kind of fault had occurred.

 <u><b>DTC Status Byte:</b></u>